milidris/ivado-bootcamp26/README.md

 ## Overview

-This repository contains the slides and notebooks for the day-long course delivered at the [IVADO Bootcamp on Statistical Insights into Modern AI Systems](https://ivado.ca/en/events/bootcamp-statistical-insights-into-modern-ai-systems/).
+This repository contains the ressources for the 4th lecture at the [IVADO Bootcamp on Statistical Insights into Modern AI Systems](https://ivado.ca/en/events/bootcamp-statistical-insights-into-modern-ai-systems/).

 ---